Green Abundance By Design

 Watering

 The most critical time for the meadow’s establishment is in its first month.
-Here is we recommend performing supplimental watering as needed.
-Unlike woody plants, the native grasses and wildflowers roots grow much more rapidly and can establish themselves very quickly.
-We look at the first weeks as the most critical for aiding this.
-After the first season watering is not a requirement and can be performed to taste.
-During prolonged droughts the plants will often react by growing less tall, flowering, less and converting their energy to producing seed earlier than in times of more abundant water.
-Under these drought conditions watering will help prolong bloom times and keep the plants looking fuller but is by no means necessary for the long term success of the plants.
+Here is where we recommend performing supplemental watering as needed.
+Unlike woody plants, the roots of native grasses and wildflowers grow much more rapidly and establish quickly.
+We look at the first weeks as the most critical time for aiding establishment.
+After the first season, watering is no longer a requirement and can be performed to taste.
+During prolonged droughts, meadow plants will often adapt by growing less tall, flowering less, and converting their energy to producing seed earlier than in times of more abundant water.
+Under these drought conditions watering will help prolong bloom times and keep the plants looking fuller, but it is by no means necessary for the long term success of the plants.
 On the other side, overwatering during times of abundant natural rain could lead to adverse plant health.
-Watering should always be deep and less frequent to avoid oversaturated soils and root rot.
-Letting the soil slightly dry out between waterings will promote deeper root developement.
+Lastly, watering should always be deep and less frequent to avoid oversaturated soils and root rot.
+Letting the soil slightly dry out between waterings will promote deeper root development.

 Spring Installations

-Typically we recommend utilizing a form of overhead irrigation like a tripod sprinkler.
-Watering once a week for an extended time, typically 30 minutes to an hour will allow for a deep watering and provide the plants the water they need.
-If installed during a drought, watering every 4 days for the first couple weeks will help keep the soil moisture elevated and keep the more immature roots happy.
+Post-installation, we recommend utilizing overhead irrigation such as a tripod sprinkler.
+Watering once a week for an extended time (typically 30 minutes to an hour) will allow for the deep watering that plants establishing need.
+If your Suburban Meadow is installed during a drought, watering every 4 days for the first couple weeks will help keep the the more immature roots happy with moist soil.
 Weekly waterings during the summer are great if you want to set a sprinkler up and not worry about drought stress.
-If you prefer a more nuanced take, watering as needed during drought which could be every 1-2 weeks.
-With summer’s that have consistent weekly or bi monthly rain, watering is not necessary and can lead to overwatering which is more of a concern with our meadows.
+If you prefer a more nuanced take, water as needed during drought (which could be every 1-2 weeks).
+With summers that have consistent weekly or bi-monthly rain, watering is not necessary and can lead to overwatering, which is more of a concern with our meadows.

 Fall Installations